 So, all this talk about the 19th century has probably got you scratching your head in confusion.
 Instagram didn’t exist back then, so how could influencers even be a thing?
 Well, influencer marketing isn’t tied down to operating solely on social media – that’s just where it’s ended up in recent years.

-In simple terms, an influencer is someone whose opinions are trusted by those that follow them.
-They could be a celebrity, a blogger, a sport personality, heck – even the Queen of England is technically an influencer!
+In simple terms, an influencer is someone whose opinions are trusted by those who follow them.
+They could be a celebrity, a blogger, a sport personality, even a toddler who reviews toys with his mom can become a powerful influencer.

-Influencer marketing is when brands utilize influencers to promote their product, instead of doing it themselves.
-Ninety-two percent of consumers trust reviews and recommendations from friends, family, existing customers, and trusted advisers (like influencers) over corporate ads.
+Influencer marketing is when brands utilize influential people to promote their product, instead of doing it themselves.
+According to an old Nielsen stat, 92 percent of consumers trust reviews and recommendations from friends, family, existing customers, and trusted advisers (like influencers) over corporate ads.
+And that’s exactly why influencer marketing works, and has worked for years.

 Brands leverage influencer marketing as a way to forge inroads with new prospects and customers faster.
-When they’re on their game, influencers can significantly shorten the sales cycle, increase engagement, drive sales, increase basket size, and deliver measurable sales lift, according to the Forbes Agency Council.
+When they’re on their game, influencers can significantly shorten the sales cycle, increase engagement, their followers to take an action, and deliver measurable sales lift.
 At the end of the day, trust and authenticity beat a clever sales pitch every time.

-One brand though, didn’t just want to rely on a few well-chosen words in the papers, they wanted a face for their brand that people could trust and believe in.
+One brand though, didn’t just want to rely on a few well-chosen words on parchment paper; they wanted a face for their brand that people could trust and believe in.
 And so, Aunt Jemima was born.

 The Davis Milling Company was one of the first companies – if not THE first company – to introduce an influencer into their marketing efforts.
-This influencer was called Aunt Jemima, a jovial woman with a big grin who appeared on all their packaging and advertisements, even to this day.
+This influencer was known as Aunt Jemima, a jovial woman with a big grin who appeared on all their packaging and advertisements, until .

 To further personify their brand, they brought in Ms. Nancy Green to act as a real-life Aunt Jemima for the company.
 Ms. Green continued to play this role for over 30 years, until her death in 1923.